secretstartups/handbook/sales/qbrs/index.html.md

          1. ASM-identified top asks will be discussed during their QBR session to identify a final list of prioritized asks.
       1. ASMs will present their region's top asks in the COMM Leadership QBR.
       1. ASMs and COMM Sales VP will review full list of COMM asks and will deliver a final list of prioritized COMM asks no later than the Monday following the COMM Leadership QBR.
-   1. Note that SALs/AEs are not expected to read/dig in to each ask as this will primarily be duplicative to the consolidated regaional asks list shared by the ASMs during the sessions.
+   1. Note that SALs/AEs are not expected to read/dig into each ask as this will primarily be duplicative to the consolidated regaional asks list shared by the ASMs during the sessions.
 The ASMs are encouraged to discuss any asks that were not included in the final list with the requestor in their 1:1 to determine how/if any action should be taken.
-      1. Reps can/should make asks of Field Ops at any time outside of QBRs using [this process] (link?).
+      1. Reps can/should make asks of Field Ops at any time outside of QBRs using [this template](https://gitlab.com/gitlab-com/sales-team/field-operations/sales-operations/-/issues/new?issuable_template=FieldOpsQBR).
 1. Sales Ops provides representative coverage at each QBR, and captures a list of prioritized Sales Asks/Requests (google sheet/notes) with Links to individual QBR presentations.
 1. Following each QBR session, prioritized Sales asks are converted to Issues using the [Field-Ops-QBR-Request](https://gitlab.com/gitlab-com/sales-team/field-operations/sales-operations/issues/new?issuable_template=FieldOpsQBR) Template.
 	- Issues opened through above template, will automatically apply the (global) `QBR` label to ensure they’re categorized appropriately for review.